cloudeight/style-guidelines/html-and-templates/README.md

 {% endif %}
 ```

-Refer to our [function naming conventions](#functions-2) for more on naming your custom functions.
+Refer to the [function naming conventions](#functions-2) for more on naming your custom functions.

 ### Expressions
 Expression tags allow us to set variables, loop through arrays and test conditionals.
 They should: